-Table 6.2.10.3-Rural residential zone code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For a ccepted development su bject to requirements and ass sessable developme nt Heig ht consi ing height takes into ideration and respects ollowing: the height of existing buildings on adjoining premises; the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
-AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a The application is for realignment of a boundary only.
-No new buildings or structures are proposed. uildings and residential s scale 1 PO2 Dome (a) (b) estic outbuildings: do not dominate the lot on which they are located; and are consistent with the scale and character of AO2.1 On lots less than 2 hectares, domestic outbuildings do not exceed: (a) 150m2 in gross floor area; and (b) 5.5 metres above natural ground level. n/a The application is for realignment of a boundary only.
-No new buildings or structures are proposed. development in the Rural residential zone.
-AO2.2 n/a The application is for realignment of a boundary only.
+Table 6.2.10.3-Rural residential zone code - For accepted development subject to requirements and assessable development

+Performance outcomes Acceptable outcomes Complies Comments For accepted development s ubject to requirements and ass sessable developme ent Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level.
+No new buildings have been proposed.
+The existing dwelling house complies.
+Outbuildings and residential scale PO2 Domestic outbuildings: (a) do not dominate the lot on which they are located; and (b) are consistent with the scale and character of AO2.1 On lots less than 2 hectares, domestic outbuildings do not exceed: (a) 150m 2 in gross floor area; and (b) 5.5 metres above natural ground level.
+AO2.2 n/a n/a No outbuildings have been proposed.
+No outbuildings development in the AU2.2 n/a have been proposed.

-Performance outcomes Acceptable outcomes Complies Comments On lots greater than 2 hectares, domestic outbuildings do not exceed: (a) 200m 2 in gross floor area; and (b) 8.5 metres above natural ground level.
-No new buildings or structures are proposed.
+Performance outcomes Acceptable outcomes Complies Comments Rural residential zone.
+On lots greater than 2 hectares, domestic outbuildings do not exceed: (a) 200m 2 in gross floor area; and (b) 8.5 metres above natural ground level.
 Siting PO3 Development is sited in a manner that considers and respects: (a) the siting and use of adjoining premises; (b) access to sunlight and daylight for the site and adjoining sites; (c) privacy and overlooking; (d) opportunities for casual surveillance of adjoining public spaces; (e) air circulation and access to natural breezes; (f) appearance of building bulk; and (g) relationship with road corridors.
-AO3 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a Statecontrolled Road; (b) 6 metres from a frontage to any other road; (c) 10 metres from a boundary to an adjoining lot in the 2 hectare precinct, 1 hectare precinct or the Rural zone or Conservation zone; (d) 5 metres from a boundary to an adjoining lot in the 4,000m2 precinct; and (e) 3 metres from a side or rear boundary otherwise.
-The application is for realignment of a boundary only.
-No new buildings or structures are proposed.
-The setback to existing buildings will not be reduced.
-Accommodation density 1 PO4 The density of Accommodation activities: (a) contributes to housing choice and affordability; (b) respects the nature and density of surrounding land use; (c) does not cause amenity impacts beyond the reasonable expectation of accommodation AO4 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.
-The application will not alter dwelling density.
+AO3 Buildings and structures include a minimum setback of: (a) 40 metres from a frontage to a State-controlled Road; (b) 6 metres from a frontage to any other road; (c) 10 metres from a boundary to an adjoining lot in the 2 hectare precinct, 1 hectare precinct or the Rural zone or Conservation zone; (d) 5 metres from a boundary to an adjoining lot in the 4,000m2 precinct; and (e) 3 metres from a side or rear boundary otherwise.
+No new buildings have been proposed.
+The existing dwelling on proposed Lot 91 will comply.
+Accommodation density PO4ThedensityofAccommodation activities:(a)contributes to housing choice and affordability;(b)respects the nature and density of surrounding land use;(c)does not cause amenity impacts beyond the reasonable expectation of accommodation AO4 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot. n/a Not applicable.
+The application is for reconfiguring a lot only.
+An accommodation activity is not proposed as part of this application.